jiafeitech/cvm-ui-desktop/README.md

 This will delete `work` folder and `out` folder

 The cleanup script runs everytime when you run the build script

+# Bugs and ideas

+If you have an idea or found a bug, feel free to open an issue [here](https://github.com/jiafeitech/cvm-ui-desktop/issues/new)!

 # Cvming soon